M-37 (Michigan highway): Northern Michigan

 M-37 follows Center Road up the middle of the Old Mission Peninsula.
 This landform divides Grand Traverse Bay into its east and west arms.
 The highway runs along a ridge at the center of the peninsula offering views of each arm of the bay.
 This area contains the greatest concentration of cherry trees in the US.
 These trees are said to "explode in a filigree of creamy pink blossoms in May" by the editors of Reader's Digest magazine.
 The area is also famous for its vineyards and wineries.
-The peninsula's seven wineries produce award-winning Rieslings, pinot grigios and chardonnays.
+The peninsula's seven wineries produce Rieslings, pinot grigios and chardonnays.
 The first grapes were introduced to the region in 1983.
 In the fall, the area is renowned for its colors in addition to the harvest.
 Besides cherries and grapes, apples are also grown in the area, contributing to the bounty each year.
 At the tip of the peninsula is the Mission Point Light, a lighthouse that dates back to 1870.
 M-37 ends at a cul-de-sac in front of the building which is located near the 45th Parallel, halfway between the North Pole and the Equator.